 Once you’ve tested your transaction monitor and are happy with the way it works, proceed and set up alerting for it.
-After all, this is what it is about - to be alerted when things are not working as expected.
+After all, this is what it’s all about, to be alerted when things are not working as expected.

 1. Introduction